webiny/github-actions-wac/README.md

 ## Overview

-The `github-actions-wac` package enables you to create your GitHub Actions workflows via TypeScript code.
+The `github-actions-wac` package enables you to create GitHub Actions workflows via TypeScript code.

 To get started, simply create a new `.wac.ts` file in your `.github/workflows` folder and start creating your GitHub Actions workflow.
 For example: